 - Pour in 730g water and mix until the water and leaven are completely mixed and dissolved

-- Add 800g bread flour and 200g whole wheat flour and mix until all the dry flour is incorporated
+- Add all of the flours and mix until all the dry flour is incorporated

-- After 40 minutes add 20g salt to the dough and slowly pour your 50g reserved water on top.
+- After the autolyze phase add 20g salt to the dough and slowly pour your 50g reserved water on top

 - Use your dough scraper to turn the dough several times.

 Now, leave this on the counter covered with a towel for the bulk fermentation phase of about four-five hours with frequent turns.
 For the first step, let it sit for 45 minutes.
-While it is sitting, zest your lemon and add it to the olives and mix in the herbes de provence.
-After 45 minutes, add in the olive mix, incorporating well.
-(I actually added mine in after the third turn, but the recipe says do it earlier).
+After 45 minutes, turn the dough several times with your dough scraper.
 Now, turn the dough with your scraper every 30 minutes for two hours.
 After that period, leave the dough to rise untouched for another two hours.

-As many of you know, Tartine bread has high hydration and can be difficult to handle, so this is where it gets tricky.
-I lightly floured my surface and eased the dough on the top of it and then floured the top as well.
-I split the dough in half using my scraper and then roughly shaped the dough into two balls.
-You'll need to add some flour as you go, but try to limit it as much as you can so that the final loaf will have that wonderful crumb.
+As many of you know, Tartine bread has high hydration and can be tough to handle.
+I lightly floured my surface and eased the dough on the top of it.
 At this point, let the dough rest for 30 minutes.

-If you don't have a covered baker, place your baking stone in your oven pre-heat to 500F.
+If you don't have a covered baker, place your baking stone in your oven pre-heat to 500F (260C).
 You can take your loaves out of the fridge to warm up while the oven is preheating.

-Place the dough onto the stone, score it, get your steaming apparatus in place and turn the heat down to 450ºF, bake for approximately 45-50 minutes until you have the crust color you desire.
+Place the dough onto the stone, score it, get your steaming apparatus in place and turn the heat down to 450ºF (232C), bake for approximately 45-50 minutes until you have the crust color you desire.